tupl-tufts/rdl/README.md

 ## Type Casts

 Sometimes RDL does not have precise information about an object's type (this is most useful during static type checking).
-For these cases, RDL supports type casts of the form `o.rdl_type_cast(t)`.
+For these cases, RDL supports type casts of the form `RDL.type_cast(o, t)`.
 This call returns a new object that delegates all methods to `o` but that will be treated by RDL as if it had type `t`.
-If `force: true` is passed to `rdl_type_cast`, RDL will perform the cast without checking whether `o` is actually a member of the given type.
-For example, `x = "a".rdl_type_cast('nil', force: true)` will make RDL treat `x` as if it had type `nil`, even though it's a `String`.
+If `force: true` is passed to `RDL.type_cast`, RDL will perform the cast without checking whether `o` is actually a member of the given type.
+For example, `x = RDL.type_cast('a', 'nil', force: true)` will make RDL treat `x` as if it had type `nil`, even though it's a `String`.

 Similarly, if an object's type is parameterized (see [Generic Types](#generic-class-types) above), RDL might not statically know the correct instantiation of the object's type parameters.
-In this case, we can use `rdl_instantiate!` to provide the proper type parameter bindings.
-For instance, if `a` has type `Array`, but we want RDL to know that `a`'s elements are all `Integer`s or `String`s, we can call `a.rdl_instantiate!("Integer or String")`.
+In this case, we can use `RDL.instantiate!` to provide the proper type parameter bindings.
+For instance, if `a` has type `Array`, but we want RDL to know that `a`'s elements are all `Integer`s or `String`s, we can call `RDL.instantiate!(a, 'Integer or String')`.

 ## Bottom Type (%bot)